 About the Program

-Note: The Asian Studies Major and all of the associated minors are being retired and replaced by Global Studies.
-The deadline to declare Asian Studies is Friday, December 8, 2017.
+Note: The Asian Studies Major and all of the associated minors have been retired and folded into Global Studies.
+We are no longer accepting Asian Studies declarations.
 Please visit the Global Studies website or the Global Studies page on the Berkeley Academic Guide for more information.

 The Group in Asian Studies offers a minor in Korean Studies.
 This minor program gives students an introduction to the study of one region of Asia through social science and humanities courses.